 Something about Myself and What I Hope to Achieve on this Journey - a short Bio

 A little history

 Around the years 2003/4 I decided that an olive farm in Catalonia was worth getting into after my parents had purchased it and required help managing it.
-Traditionally full of dry-stone walls and mainly olives, carobs and almonds I endeavoured to learn something about growing food here since being half Greek and Spanish I had already successfully managed a number of environmental projects in London under the auspices of the Permaculture movement.
-Much of that work can be seen under the brother website but does not include much of the other stuff I got involved with including my music, my stuides in religion and spirituality, and my travel antics.
-I was though, running a sustainable business pulling a bicycle trailer up and down Forest Hill in SE London.
-I had a level of fitness which was unequaled and hence gave me the appearance of an athlete.
+Traditionally full of dry-stone walls and mainly olives, carobs and almonds I endeavoured to learn something about growing food here since being half Greek and Spanish I had already successfully managed a number of environmental projects in London under the auspices of the Permaculture movement and wanted to extend them.
+Much of that work can be seen under the brother website www.southlondonpermaculture.com but does not include much of the other stuff I got involved with including my music, my studies in religion and spirituality, and my travel antics.
+I was though, running a sustainable business pulling a bicycle trailer up and down Forest Hill in South East London.
+I had a level of fitness which was unequalled and hence gave me the appearance of an athlete.
 Imagine a trailer loaded with spades, forks, strimmers, leaf blowers, hedge trimmers, spares, tool bags and much more including a lawn mower and a few sugary snacks thrown in.
 Day in, day out I continued to defy physical laws, on occasion fasting off all solids yet still putting in an 10 hour day.
 I soon became well-known and started running local events including apple days, craft fayres, and permaculture courses.
-I was head-hunted by the Permaculture Association in Britain and got involved with a larger national program including representaion at local festivals.
-Likewise I was attracted to the hard-core environmental movement which influenced me in my guerilla gardening antics and was eventually arrested for growing food on the railway line.
-I still have that project which has a life of its own.
+I was head-hunted by the Permaculture Association in Britain and got involved with a larger national program including representation at local festivals.
+Likewise, I was attracted to the hard-core environmental movement which influenced me in my guerilla gardening antics and was eventually arrested for growing food on the railway line.
+I still mull over that project which has a life of its own.